 Will the 6th of May be the end of the world with the fall of the asteroid 2009 JF1?

-Various social media posts repeat the story of an asteroid that would crash into Earth on May 6, bringing about the end of the world.
+Various social media posts repeat the story of an asteroid that would crash into Earth on May 6, bringing regarding the end of the world.
 Will it really be the end of time?
 Two priests respond to this concern.

 The social media posts refer to asteroid 2009 JF1, which is around 10 meters in diameter.

-Despite the fact that various media, including the Spanish newspaper La Razón, took the story as a supposed threat of destruction of our planet, the United States National Aeronautics and Space Administration (NASA), has not warned or communicated some about its alleged dangerousness.
+Despite the fact that various media, including the Spanish newspaper La Razón, took the story as a supposed threat of destruction of our planet, the United States National Aeronautics and Space Administration (NASA), has not warned or communicated some regarding its alleged dangerousness.

 According to NASA, this asteroid has a 0.00074% chance of hitting the earth.

-Speaking to ACI Prensa, the Dominican priest Fray Nelson Medina, Doctor of Fundamental Theology from the Milltown Institute in Dublin (Ireland), stressed that the fall of this asteroid “is not an event that we should worry about.”
+Speaking to ACI Prensa, the Dominican priest Fray Nelson Medina, Doctor of Fundamental Theology from the Milltown Institute in Dublin (Ireland), stressed that the fall of this asteroid “is not an event that we should worry regarding.”

 What is in the hearts of so many people that makes them so inclined to admit and spread this kind of news?
 Are there particular interests of people who for pleasure or mental pathology spread, exaggerate, this kind of information?